lujoga/cluequiz/README.md

 ### Display clue

-Once the clue is displayed, the players can ring-in by pressing '1', '2', '3' or '4' on the keyboard or send '1', '2', '3' or '4' via the serial connection.
+Once the clue is displayed, the players can ring-in by pressing '1', '2', '3' or '4' on the keyboard, send '1', '2', '3' or '4' via the serial connection or publish '1', '2', '3' or '4' to `cluequiz/pressed_button` on the MQTT input broker.
 Pressing 'Backspace' jumps back to the clue selection screen.
 'Delete' removes the clue for this game.
 If the clue is a sound, it can be played again by hitting 'Space'.
 Music is started (and stopped) with the 't' key, if configured.

 ### Responding